0bleach/ai/README.md

 new_state = State(cur_state.cannibalLeft, cur_state.missionaryLeft -
 2, 'right',
  cur_state.cannibalRight, cur_state.missionaryRight + 2)
-## Two missionaries cross left to right.

 if new_state.is_valid():
 new_state.parent = cur_state
 children.append(new_state)
 new_state = State(cur_state.cannibalLeft - 2,
 cur_state.missionaryLeft, 'right',
  cur_state.cannibalRight + 2, cur_state.missionaryRight)
-## Two cannibals cross left to right.

 if new_state.is_valid():
 new_state.parent = cur_state
 children.append(new_state)
 new_state = State(cur_state.cannibalLeft - 1, cur_state.missionaryLeft
 - 1, 'right',
  cur_state.cannibalRight + 1, cur_state.missionaryRight + 1)
-## One missionary and one cannibal cross left to right.
 if new_state.is_valid():
 new_state.parent = cur_state
 children.append(new_state)